You can download the entire article as a PDF document.

 Step 1 – Create the Function App

 In the first step, let’s create the Azure Function App.
 Azure Functions help you to process events with a serverless code architecture.
-For the purpose of this demo, we will create a function app with the hosting plan based on consumption.- Log in to Azure Portal
+For the purpose of this demo, we will create a function app with the hosting plan based on consumption.

 - Click + (New) -> Compute -> Function App